suvendujena2001/GyamSys_Training/workarea/anand-talekattu/C#-training/Memory Allocation in C#.md

 ![](https://dotnettutorials.net/wp-content/uploads/2020/05/word-image-57.png?ezimgfmt=ng:webp/ngcb8)

 Statement 2:
 When the second statement is executed, it stacks this memory allocation (memory allocation for variable y) on top of the first memory allocation (memory allocation for variable x).
 You can think about the stack as a series of plates or dishes put on top of each other.
-Please have a look at the following diagram for a better understanding.

 ![](https://dotnettutorials.net/wp-content/uploads/2020/05/word-image-58.png?ezimgfmt=ng:webp/ngcb8)

 The Stack Memory allocation and de-allocation in .NET uses the Last In, First Out Principle.
 In other words, we can say that the memory allocation and de-allocation are done only at one end of the memory, i.e., the top of the stack.

 Statement3:
 In the 3rd statement, we have created an object of SomeClass.
 When the 3rd statement is executed, it internally creates a pointer on the stack memory, and the actual object is stored in a different memory location called Heap memory.
 The Heap Memory location does not track running memory.
 Heap is used for dynamic memory allocation.
-For a better understanding, please have a look at the below image.
+For a better understanding, have a look at the below image.

 ![](https://dotnettutorials.net/wp-content/uploads/2020/05/word-image-59.png?ezimgfmt=ng:webp/ngcb8)